theecanmole/NZ-provisional-emissions-budget/Readme.md

 ![](Emissions-budget5-720by540.svg)

 Is that it?
 No, there's another bodge.
 There are too many emission units in private hands.
 There were [164,329,773 emission units](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/market-information/privately-held-units/) held by account holders in the Emissions Unit Register at 31 December 2022.
 This surplus is called the stockpile.
+You can't auction units that are already owned by emitters.
 The Climate Change Commissions and the Government would like to reduce the stockpile.
 So another 27 million tonnes are subtracted.

 ![](Emissions-budget6-720by540.svg)

 Now my chart of the 2020 provisional emissions budget is almost the same as the Ministry of the Environment's chart.
-That final bodge leaves a budget of 90 million tonnes left to auction into the carbon market.
+That final bodge leaves a budget of 90 million tonnes left to auction into the carbon market over the five years.
 Or 18 million per year.
-Or 4.75 million emissions units to be auctioned from the [first quarterly auction](https://www.etsauctions.govt.nz/public/auction_noticeboard/12) of emission units held on 17 March 2021.
+Or 4.75 million emissions units to be auctioned from the first [quarterly auction](https://www.etsauctions.govt.nz/public/auction_noticeboard/12) of emission units held on 17 March 2021.

 This chart displays the same unit numbers and shows the sum of the bodges, how 264 million tonnes out of 354 million tonnes are not priced through the emissions budget process.